eclipse-sprotty/sprotty-website/hugo/content/docs/_index.md

 title: 'Documentation'
 weight: 100
 ---
-Sprotty is a next-generation, open-source diagramming framework built with web-technologies
+Sprotty is a next-generation, open-source diagramming framework built with web-technologies.

 Some selected features: